-The Pequannock Township Historical Society (PTHSoc) started out in 2014 as an audience for a presentation about the Martin Berry House given by Pequannock’s town historian, Ed Engelbart.
+The Pequannock Township Historical Society (PTHS) started out in 2014 as an audience for a presentation about the Martin Berry House given by Pequannock’s town historian, Ed Engelbart.

 We learned that the house was the second-oldest house in the Township (circa 1720); that it predated not just Pequannock Township, but the United States itself; that it was the only pre-Revolutionary ‘substantially unaltered’ building in town; and that the owner, Eleanor Bogert was determined to see the house preserved as a community gathering place and a living museum — as she and her late husband had intended since they purchased it in 1951.

 The Society, working with the Township Council, was able to secure grants and funding to enable the Township to purchase the house in 2017.
-The next step — to prepare the house for use by the public — will be achieved in stages over several years, going by the Preservation Plan prepared by the prestigious HMR Architects of Princeton NJ.
-We anticipate that, barring delays, the house will be open to the public sometime in 2019.
+The next step — an ambitious, multi-year plan to rehab and restore the house for use by the public — is being achieved in stages over several years (thanks, Covid), being guided by the Preservation Plan prepared by the prestigious HMR Architects of Princeton NJ.
+We anticipate that the house will be open to the public sometime in 2023.

 You can learn more about the Martin Berry House at its dedicated website.